geoserver/geoserver/doc/en/user/source/security/webadmin/auth.rst

 The mechanism works as follows:

-* Each failed authentication request is made to wait between min and max seconds before getting an actual response back
+* Each failed authentication request is made to wait between min and max seconds before getting an actual response back.
-* Each attempt to authenticate the same username in parallel fails immediately, regardless of whether the credentials were valid or not, with a message stating concurrent loging attempts are not allowed.
+* Each attempt to authenticate the same username in parallel fails immediately, regardless of whether the credentials were valid or not, with a message stating concurrent login attempts are not allowed.

 The first item slows down a single threaded attack to the point of making it ineffective (each failed attempt is logged along with the IP attempting access), the second item breaks multi-threaded attacks ability to scale.